adap/flower/doc/source/docker/run-quickstart-examples-docker-compose.rst

 .. important::

    Some quickstart examples may have limitations or requirements that prevent them from running on every environment.
-For more information, please see `Limitation`_.
+For more information, please see `Limitations`_.

 Prerequisites
 -------------